 Resident but not ordinary Resident: An individual who has been a resident of India for at least 2 out of the 10 immediately preceding years and has stayed in India for at least 730 days in the last seven years.

 Non-Resident: An individual who does not meet the criteria for either of the above categories.

 Exemptions and Deductions:

-Income Tax Appellate Tribunal (ITAT) is a quasi judicial institution that specialises in dealing with appeals under the Direct Taxes Acts.
-The orders passed by the ITAT are final, an appeal lies to the High Court only if a substantial question of law arises for determination.
-It functions under the Minister of Law and Justice.
+Income Tax Appellate Tribunal (ITAT): The Income Tax Appellate Tribunal (ITAT) is a quasi-judicial institution that deals with appeals related to Direct Taxes Acts.
+The decisions of the ITAT are final, and appeals can only be made to the High Court if a substantial question of law arises for determination.
+The ITAT operates under the Ministry of Law and Justice.

 Appeal before the Income Tax Appellate Tribunal is Rs.
-50 lakhs
+50 lakhs.

 Appeal before the High Court - Rs.
-1 crore
+1 crore.

 Appeal before the Supreme Court - Rs.
-2 crore
+2 crore.

 Revamping the Income Tax Appellate Tribunal: https://www.livemint.com/Opinion/zxXvWsP1BzXdudc7xyApzM/Revamping-the-Income-Tax-Appellate-Tribunal.html CBDT raises limit for appeals to reduce litigations: https://economictimes.indiatimes.com/news/economy/policy/cbdt-raises-limit-for-appeals-to-reduce-litigations/articleshow/70593740.cms?from=mdr Resident Status for Income Tax: